integritee-network/book/src/howto_stf.md

 ## Sharding

 As you may have guessed by now, Encointer uses sharding.
 Encointer maintains a global registry of local currencies on-chain (with the `currencies` pallet).
-The balances for each local currency are maintained confidentially within substraTEE.
+The balances for each local currency are maintained confidentially within Integritee.
 One shard for each currency.
 This means that a worker has to decide what shard it operates on.

 See [Sharding](./sharding-md) for more details.